Headshot

 PUBLICATION

-Kim, Seoyoung*, Sungkyu Lee, Jong-Ho Lee, and Charles R. Taylor (2020), “Can premium private labels compete with luxury brands: the impact of advertising on perceived luxuriousness,” International Journal of Advertising, 39 (6), 761-782.
+Seoyoung Kim, Sungkyu Lee, Jong-Ho Lee, and Charles R. Taylor (2020), “Can premium private labels compete with luxury brands: the impact of advertising on perceived luxuriousness,” International Journal of Advertising, 39 (6), 761-782.

 “Brand Activism and Consumer Responses” with Sundar Bharadwaj